bxdoan/bxdoan/README.md

 <div align="center">

-> If they adjust to me I have to adjust in turn Whoever stops adjusting won t be able to continue forward
+> Life is what we make it, always has been, always will be.

-> — Tobio Kageyama —
+> — Grandma Moses —

 </div>